Bleuje/interactive-physarum/README.md

 ## Interactive physarum

-Interactive physarum/organic simulations, mostly for an installation with gamepad control — but you can also try it with mouse and keyboard.
+Interactive physarum/organic simulations, mostly for an installation with gamepad control.
+But you can also try it with mouse and keyboard.
 It’s not meant to be scientific, but rather playful and aesthetically pleasing.

 See [how to compile and run](https://github.com/Bleuje/interactive-physarum/tree/main?tab=readme-ov-file#how-to-compile-and-run) section to run it yourself.